Cervator/KubicArk/README.md

 Note that over time your external IP may change.
 The Steam server panel actually stores `IP:Port` even if you supply a domain name that points to your IP, so if you originally entered it that way it will _not_ update even if you update the target IP via DNS.
 You'll have to re-add the server at the new IP.

+To connect to a server for the first time from the Epic client you may have to first start any single player world then hit `tab` and enter `open [IP]:[port]` - this will connect you to the server and likely auto-favorite it for future use.

 ### Empty password, Epic Crossplay, and Game Cluster travel

 The config by default allows game cluster travel and crossplay between the Steam and Epic versions of ARK, however the default also sets a server password which is _not_ supported with Epic